NAGT is proud to associate with other organizations also working in geoscience education and education reform more broadly.

 AGI (more info) is a federation of geoscience societies which provides information and education services to its members through promoting a united voice for the geoscience community.
 As one of AGI's member societies, NAGT participates in the full range of AGI education and advocacy activities including the Environmental Science Advisory Committee, the Center for Geoscience Understanding, and the Governmental Affairs Program.
 NAGT has participated in AGI's Education Summit and their study of affiliated societies' membership.
 NAGT also contributes financially to AGI's Government Affairs Program.

-NAGT and AGI have collaborated to publish an environmental geology textbook, Living with Earth by Travis Hudson, and a Lab Manual in Physical Geology that is a popular choice for many geoscience faculty.
+NAGT and AGI have collaborated to publish an environmental geology textbook, Living with Earth ( This site may be offline. ) by Travis Hudson, and a Lab Manual in Physical Geology ( This site may be offline. ) that is a popular choice for many geoscience faculty.

 American Geophysical Union

 NAGT works closely with AGU on a number of educational fronts.
 NAGT members run a large number of topical sessions at the AGU Fall Meeting as well as an annual workshop on an aspect of teaching geoscience.
 NAGT's Building Strong Geoscience Departments program contributes to the program for the annual meeting of Heads and Chairs of Geoscience Departments.
 AGU and NAGT collaborated on an issue of JGE on Broadening Participation in the Earth Sciences that was distributed to all AGU members.
 NAGT publishes articles and reports in EOS.
 NAGT and AGU collaborate to share information on their education programming across their combined membership.
 In addition, the Geo2YC Division of NAGT works closely with AGU and others to expand opportunities for networking, professional and curriculum development, and geoscience educational research at two-year colleges.